10 Different Types of Japanese Birds In The World

 The great black woodpecker (Dryocopus javensis), also known as the white-bellied woodpecker, lives in tropical Asia’s evergreen forests, including those in Southeast Asia and the Indian subcontinent.
 It belongs to a complex with the Andaman woodpecker (Dryocopus hodgei), which has 14 subspecies (earlier treated as a subspecies).

-One of the beautiful Japanese birds are both endangered and extinct species of its island variants exist.
+One of the beautiful Japanese birds is both an endangered and extinct species of its island variants exist.
 The amount and distribution of white vary among populations.
 They are among the biggest Asiatic woodpeckers, building their nests in enormous dead trees, frequently next to rivers.
 Compared to the smaller woodpeckers, their drums and calls are louder.

 White-bellied Woodpecker